-KUB operates a mandatory Cross-Connection Control Program (CCCP) to help protect our community's drinking water from possible contaminants.

-Anything customers attach to plumbing that may introduce contaminants is a potential crossconnection.
-If water pipes lose pressure, water from homes or businesses with cross-connections may contaminate our drinking water.
+State and federal regulations require KUB to operate a Cross-Connection Control Program (CCCP) to protect our community's drinking water from possible contamination.
+Anything customers attach to plumbing that may introduce contaminants is a potential cross-connection.
+If water pipes lose pressure, water from homes or businesses with crossconnections may contaminate our drinking water.

 To prevent that, all customers with potential cross-connections must install, test, and maintain backflow prevention devices.
-Customers may need a device if they use chemicals or processing equipment, have an alternative water source.

-or have irrigation systems or fire protection systems.
+Customers may need a device if they use chemicals or processing equipment, have an alternative water source, or have irrigation systems or fire protection systems.

 Unprotected cross-connections can introduce public health risks.
-Therefore, under state and federal regulations, KUB must terminate water service to properties with cross-connection risks that do not have properly working backflow devices.

-For more information, visit www.kub.org.
+Therefore, KUB must ensure properties with risks have properly working backflow devices to ensure water quality and compliance.
+For more information, visit www.kub.org and search for cross-connection.
 If you have questions or think that you may have a cross-connection, please call KUB at 524-2911.